Operators#

 atan2#

-The atan2 block calculates the principal value of the inverse tangent of Y/X. It returns the angle in degrees between the positive X-axis and the point (X, Y).
+The atan2 reporter block reports the inverse tangent of Y/X as an angle in degrees, representing the angle between the positive X-axis and the point (X, Y).

 atan2 block#